Secure Your Attic. Protect Your Home.

 Habitable Attics | 30-40 pounds per square foot (psf) |

 It’s important to note that these are general guidelines.
-The actual weight capacity of an attic can vary significantly based on its specific construction and condition.
+The actual live load capacity of an attic can vary significantly based on its specific construction and condition.
 Always consult a structural engineer or building professional for an accurate assessment of your attic’s weight capacity before adding substantial loads.

 Determining Your Attic’s Weight Capacity